identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 - module1
 ```

-`includePaths` filter can be used to copy one file without renaming:
+The `includePaths` filter can be used to copy any file without renaming:
 ```yaml
 git:
 - add: /src